 I barely listened to their comprehensive instructions for heading North, knowing that if we were turning back to Santiago it was likely that the trip to Valpariaso was off.
 The pharmacists must have sensed my dejection as after about 20 minutes spent in their shop pointing at the drawn-on line on the map they clicked that I had actually chosen to take the more scenic, but longer route.
 Again I was given very comprehensive directions of where to go.
 It turned out to be quite simple.
 Clearly these guys didn't have much faith in my navigational skills.

-and I sought directions - we still don´t know exactly where
+Outside a supermarket where Reece waited with the bike and I sought directions - we still don´t know exactly where were at this point. |

 An hour or so later the troubles of earlier were forgotten as we came to pass through our first small South American town – Pomaire, where being Saturday it was market day.
 Pomaire's claim to fame is pottery, sold in many of the stores along with other assorted goods.
 After Pomaire another directional rerouting, at least this time through more scenic farming landscape.
 When we got to a junction of only gravel roads, one in particular of questionable quality, a toothless farmer told us were were better off turning around.
 He, along with many Chilean's we have encountered, took the opportunity to respond to our no hablo espanol, with a speedy explanation of god knows what in his native language.